 - believing you have superpowers or control over others

 Hallucinations are defined as perceptual disturbances of one or more of the five senses.
 People experiencing psychosis may hear, see, or smell things that other people do not.
-Hallucinations often feel threatening to the patient, but in some cases they may feel comforting.
+Hallucinations often feel threatening to the patient, and in some cases, they may feel comforting.

 Delusions and False Beliefs

 Some evidence suggests that the type of psychosis that develops is connected to an individual’s environment and lived experiences.
 For example, delusions often relate to a patient’s geographic location.
-On the West Coast people are more likely to believe they are a celebrity, on the East Coast an FBI or government official, and in the South a religious leader.
+On the West Coast, people are more likely to believe they are a celebrity.
+On the East Coast, people may believe they are an FBI or government official, and in the South a religious leader.
 These connections suggest that psychosis may not be random “misfirings” in the brain and support the idea that environment and experience may contribute to the development of psychotic symptoms.
 For many people, psychotic symptoms may not have metaphoric meanings and can represent illogical connections between unrelated brain cells.

 Is psychosis dangerous?

 Individuals with psychosis are rarely violent and, in fact, they are at much greater risk of causing harm to themselves than to others.

 Untreated psychosis increases the risk for suicide.
 While the total numbers of suicide deaths are highest for individuals with depression, the rate of suicide attempts is highest for individuals with bipolar illness and schizophrenia.
 People with schizophrenia who experience command auditory hallucinations—voices that tell them to do things—are especially at risk.

 Psychosis in Entertainment